 Why the lights?

 The Temple purification began on the 25th day of the Hebrew month of Kislev in the year 165 BCE.
-According to the Talmud, the single-days-worth of pure oil found in the Temple miraculously burnt for eight days until more pure oil could be brought.
+According to the Talmud, the single-days-worth of pure oil found in the Temple miraculously burned eight days, until more pure oil could be brought.

 Victory's message?